jenniferemshepherd/FT-tech-test/README.md

 * Run '$ rackup' and navigate to localhost:9292 in your browser
 * To test run 'rspec'

+N.B. requires ruby version 2.4.1 and the bundler gem

 User stories
 --------
 ```